 Verify Data Import

-Ask Assembly to confirm the successful import and provide a summary of the dataset.
+Ask Factory to confirm the successful import and provide a summary of the dataset.

 Example prompt for data verification: